Stylophone

-The Stylophone is a miniature analog electronic keyboard musical instrument played with a stylus.
+The Stylophone is a miniature analog synthesizer played with a stylus.
 Invented in 1967 by Brian Jarvis, it entered production in 1968, manufactured by Dubreq.

-Some three million Stylophones were sold, mostly as children's toys, but they were occasionally used by professional musicians such as Rolf Harris, John Lennon, Kraftwerk and David Bowie.
+Some three million Stylophones were sold, mostly as children's toys, but they were occasionally used by professional musicians such as John Lennon, Kraftwerk and David Bowie.

+It was relaunched in 2007 by the toy company Re:, which was created in partnership with a rebuilt Dubreq and released several new models.
+It was first made in London.

 Original models

 The Stylophone consists of a metal keyboard made of printed circuit board and is played by touching it with a stylus.
 Each note on the keyboard is connected to a voltage-controlled oscillator via a different-value resistor, and touching the stylus to the keyboard thus closes a circuit.
 The only other controls are a power switch and a vibrato control on the front panel beside the keyboard, and a tuning potentiometer on the rear.

 The Stylophone was available in standard, bass and treble variants, but the standard version was the most common.
-There was also a larger version called the 350S with more notes on the keyboard, various voices, a novel wah-wah effect that was controlled by moving the hand over a photosensor and two styluses.
+There was also a larger version called the 350S with more notes on the keyboard, various voices, a wah-wah effect that was controlled by moving the hand over a photosensor and two styluses.

 In the mid-1970s, a new model appeared that featured simulated wood on the speaker panel and a volume control.
 However, production of the Stylophone ceased in 1975.

 Entertainer Rolf Harris served for several years as the Stylophone's advertising spokesman in the United Kingdom and appeared on many "play-along" records sold by the manufacturer.

 2007 revival

-In October 2007, 28 years after the Stylophone had ceased production, toy company Re:creation, in conjunction with Dubreq Ltd. (reformed in 2003 by Ben Jarvis, the son of the original inventor), relaunched a Stylophone.
-The new model, manufactured in China and officially called the S1, is a digital copy that closely resembles the 1960s original but features a volume control, audio throughput and two new sounds.
+In October 2007, 28 years after the Stylophone had ceased production, toy company Re:creation, in conjunction with Dubreq Ltd. (reformed in 2003 by Ben Jarvis, the son of the original inventor), relaunched the Stylophone.
+The 2007 revival model, manufactured in China and was officially called the S1, is a digital copy that closely resembles the 1960s original but features a volume control, audio throughput and two new sounds.
+However, the Bass, Treble, and 350S models from the 1970s were not relaunched with it.